2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-31-iac-principles.md

 // We ran it again 5 seconds later, so the output changed.
 ```

-Idempotency alone isn't good or bad, it's just a thing.
+Idempotence alone isn't good or bad, it's just a thing.
 But when you are writing infrastructure as code, you'll want to be able to deploy the same infrastructure again and again and know exactly what it's going to produce.
 If you deploy an Apache web server one day and then run that exact same deployment the next day, you don't want it delete Apache and install Tomcat.
 Your developers are expecting an Apache server with some specific settings and you want to be able to deliver that exact same server configuration each time.

 IaC code tends to be idempotent unless you go out of your way to make it dynamic by depending on random number generators or datetime values, so knowing about idempotence is a little show-offy if you work with people who don't like you talking fancy to them.